The owner of Mt. Coramba Apiculture, Glenn Locke, has had the beekeeping urge since the early 1980s as a 14-year-old teenager.

 Not to be beaten, Glenn refocused and established a small apiary of 50 hives in the Nymboida area, which was tragically destroyed in a bushfire in October 2023.

-With the overwhelming support of family, friends, businesses & the local community, Glenn started once again & is steadily rebuilding the business despite Varroa being present in the area & steadily spreading throughout New south Wales and beyond.
+With the overwhelming support of family, friends, businesses, and the local community, Glenn started once again and is steadily rebuilding the business despite Varroa being present in the area and steadily spreading throughout New South Wales and beyond.

 Glenn volunteers with the NSW Rural Fire Service and is Captain of the Nana Glen Brigade.
 He also volunteers as a trainer and assessor, passing his skills to fellow firefighters.